 In a limited number of situations, Medicare will pay for skilled nursing care in a nursing home certified to care for Medicare patients.
 Veterans may also be eligible for federal benefits to help pay the costs of care in nursing homes.

-The Medicaid program funded through the Illinois Department of Healthcare and Family Services will pay for skilled or intermediate nursing care in nursing homes that participate in Medicaid, but only for persons with limited incomes and assets.
-If a person getting Medicaid for care in a nursing home is married, the law usually allows the couple to divide their assets, and allows the spouse not in the nursing home to keep some assets without disqualifying the spouse in the nursing home for Medicaid.
-This is referred to as "prevention of spousal impoverishment."
+The Medicaid program funded through the Illinois Department of Healthcare and Family Services will pay for skilled or intermediate nursing care in nursing homes that participate in Medicaid, but only for persons with limited incomes and assets.113 If a person getting Medicaid for care in a nursing home is married, the law usually allows the couple to divide their assets, and allows the spouse not in the nursing home to keep some assets without disqualifying the spouse in the nursing home for Medicaid.114 This is referred to as "prevention of spousal impoverishment" or the "spousal impoverishment" provisions.

-The amount that the spouse not in a nursing home can keep is adjusted annually for inflation; it was \$109,560 for 2009.
-That amount is in addition to the couple's house, household goods, a car, and a few other kinds of property that the spouse not in a nursing home can also keep without disqualifying the other spouse for Medicaid.
-In addition, the spouse not in the nursing home may keep any income of up to \$2,739 per month for 2009; if that spouse's income is not that high, the nursing home resident may transfer up to enough income for the other spouse to reach that total.
+The amount that the spouse not in a nursing home can keep is adjusted annually for inflation; it was \$113,640 for 2012.115 That amount is in addition to the couple's house, household goods, a car, and a few other kinds of property that the spouse not in a nursing home can also keep without disqualifying the other spouse for Medicaid.116 In addition, the spouse not in the nursing home may keep any income of up to \$2,841 per month (2012 amount); if that spouse's income is not that high, the nursing home resident may transfer up to enough income for the other spouse to reach that total.117

 The Department of Healthcare and Family Services administers Medicaid funding; the Department on Aging assesses persons 60 or older for eligibility for care in nursing homes under Medicaid.
-It can be contacted at (800) 252-8966 (voice and TTY) for a referral to one of its local offices for that purpose.
-116
+It can be contacted at (800) 252-8966 (voice and TTY) for a referral to one of its local offices for that purpose.118

-Several insurance companies offer insurance to pay some or all of the costs of care in a nursing home (or in some cases, costs of in-home care).
+Several insurers offer coverage for some or all of the costs of care in a nursing home (or in some cases, costs of in-home care).
 If you or someone you know would like to buy such insurance, keep in mind that it becomes more expensive-and may even become unavailable-as the person to be insured gets older and in poorer health.
 Thus it is wise to start looking into such insurance by middle age.
 (Insurance may still be available around retirement age for a person who is in generally good health, but it will be costly.)
 The Department on Aging can give the names and phone numbers of companies offering such insurance.
 If you want such insurance, be sure to check with several companies and compare their benefits.
-These policies offer coverage at various levels and for various lengths of time.
+Such policies offer coverage at various levels and for various lengths of time.